Razor-and-blades model: Instant cameras

 Instant cameras also follow the razor and blades business model.
 For example, Fujifilm's Instax cameras are sold at a low price, while the film they use costs as much as $2.00 per photo.

 Issues

 The razor and blades model may be threatened if competition forces down the price of the consumable item.
 For such a market to be successful, the company must have an effective monopoly on the corresponding goods.
 (Note: Predatory pricing to destroy a smaller competitor is not covered here.)
-This can make the practice illegal.

 Specific examples

 Printers

 Computer printer manufacturers have gone through extensive efforts to make sure that their printers are incompatible with lower cost after-market ink cartridges and refilled cartridges.
 This is because the printers are often sold at or below cost to generate sales of proprietary cartridges which will generate profits for the company over the life of the equipment.
 In certain cases —such as for the most inexpensive inkjet printers —the cost of replacing disposable ink or toner may even approach the cost of buying new equipment with included cartridges.
 Methods of vendor lock-in include designing the cartridges in a way that makes it possible to patent certain parts or aspects, or invoking the Digital Millennium Copyright Act to prohibit reverse engineering by third-party ink manufacturers.
 Another method entails completely disabling the printer when a non-proprietary ink cartridge is placed into the machine, instead of merely issuing an ignorable message that a non-genuine (yet still fully functional) cartridge was installed.

 In Lexmark Int'l v.
 Static Control Components the United States Court of Appeals for the Sixth Circuit ruled that circumvention of Lexmark's ink cartridge lock does not violate the DMCA.
 On the other hand, in August 2005, Lexmark won a case in the United States that allowed them to sue certain large customers for violating their boxwrap license.